 “I am a piano teacher.
 I graduated from the University of the Arts with a BM in music performance.
 While at UArts, I studied under piano teachers Don Glanden, Tom Lawton and Trudy Pitts.
 I also received guidance from some of Philly’s finest musicians.
 I am currently a freelance musician performing in a wide range of diverse bands and ensembles.
 As an educator, I teach intermediate/advanced piano with an emphasis on jazz, rock, blues and contemporary music.
 My methods involve the basics of note-reading and technique, as well as ear training and theory to provide a fun musical experience that goes beyond the notes on a page.
 It is my goal to share my passion of music with my students and to help them find their musical passion.”
-Schedule a Lesson

 When did you begin playing piano, and why?